lorrli274/next/courses/original/Database Fundamentals/Lessons/Columns/03-Column Constraints.md

-> TODO: All the below need to have code blocks

 Columns can have a number of **constraints** placed on them to ensure that the data they contain is predictable.
 For example, you may want to:

 * Ensure that each employee has a name